Situational awareness? Thanks to ATAK, there’s an app for that!

 - Geofencing – ATAK can deliver alerts to a group or individual when they have moved into sensitive areas or other areas of note.
 If a warfighter is about to move into range of friendly fire, or a firefighter is about to cross the fire line into dangerous territory, ATAK will alert them so that they can course correct.

-With these capabilities, it’s clear to see why ATAK isn’t just for national security and defense use cases.
-This functionality also makes it useful for public safety, emergency response, search and rescue and other uses.
-Because of what it does and what it enables, it has benefits for any organization that needs to keep track of deployed personnel.
-But what if that personnel is off-the-grid?
+Because of what it does and what it enables, ATAK has benefits for any organization that needs to keep track of deployed personnel.
+But what if those personnel are off-the-grid?

 Many of the use cases and examples that I’ve provided for ATAK involved individuals that often have to operate in austere environments.
 Warfighters are often deployed in areas with no available terrestrial communications infrastructure.
 First responders and emergency personnel often have to respond and operate in places where the communications infrastructure has been denied or compromised.
 So, how do they utilize ATAK?

-All told, all of the ATAK features I mentioned above can be delivered to smartphones via mobile mesh networks.
-But that could change.
+All told, all of the ATAK features mentioned above can be delivered to smartphones via mobile mesh networks.

-What can ATAK do, and what can mobile mesh networking deliver to the last mile?
+What can ATAK deliver in the last mile?
 It’s limited only by imagination and innovation.